What is an internship?

 This sounds great!
 Who do I talk to in order to find out more?

 Contact the Career Services office by telephoning 608-796-3828 or by emailing firstname.lastname@example.org to make an appointment with the Community Engagement Coordinator to discuss internship possibilities.
+You can also schedule an internship appointment online at http://www.viterbo.edu/careers/ .
 It's best to discuss options with your academic advisor and make contact with the Community Engagement Coordinator at least one semester in advance.